Yandex Cloud

 Note

-8. If you uploaded a TLS certificate for the original CDN resource, select your new CDN resource that has Yandex Cloud CDN as provider and make sure the Certificate type section has your certificate name specified.
+If you previously uploaded a TLS certificate for the original CDN resource, select the new CDN resource that has Yandex Cloud CDN as provider in the management console and make sure your certificate name is specified in the Certificate type section.

 Warning